Looking to understand whether your conversion rates are better on desktop or mobile? FullStory can help.

 Now that you can easily compare your conversion funnel on mobile vs. desktop, use your new segments and session replay to learn more about why the rates are different and get ideas for how to optimize for conversions.

-Flip any criteria in your event funnel to "Has not" to generate a list of sessions where customers dropped out of the funnel or didn't complete specific steps.
+Drag any event criteria in your event funnel to the "Exclude" section to generate a list of sessions where customers dropped out of the funnel or didn't complete specific steps.